getify/You-Dont-Know-JS/scope-closures/ch7.md

 Even still, closure is one of the most important language characteristics ever invented in programming -- it underlies major programming paradigms, including Functional Programming (FP), modules, and even class-oriented design.
 Getting comfortable with closure is required for mastering JS and effectively leveraging important design patterns.

+## Big Picture

+Covering all aspects of closure involves a daunting amount of discussion and code throughout this chapter.
+Make sure to take your time and feel comfortable with each bit before moving onto the next.

+Even still, it's helpful to start with a quick glance at *why* we're digging so deeply into this topic.

+Recall Chapter 6's message: the *least exposure* (POLE) principle encourages us to use block (and function) scoping to limit the scope exposure of variables.
+This helps keep code understandable and maintainable, and also helps avoid some scoping pitfalls (i.e., name collision, etc).

+Closure expands this approach: for variables we need to use over time, instead of placing them in larger outer scopes, we can more narrowly scope them but still preserve access inside function references.
+Functions *remember* their referenced scoped variables via closure.

+Our goal in this book is not merely to understand scope, but to more effectively use it in the structure of our programs.
+Closure is central to these efforts.

 ## See The Closure

 Closure is originally a mathematical concept, from lambda calculus.
-But I'm not going to list out math formulas or use a bunch of jargon to define it.
+But I'm not going to list out math formulas or use a bunch of notation and jargon to define it.

 Instead, I'm going to use a practical perspective to illuminate closure.
 I want to define closure in terms of what we can observe in different behavior of our programs, as opposed to if closure was not present in JS.